vinaykakkad/notes/vault/acads.sem-6.machine-learning.lec-8.md

 <br>

 - __Here we have not incoporated *population risk* and thus there is a high change of overfitting the training set__
+  - The model in this case has enough parameters to perfectly fit the observed training data